 Testing must be conducted once each calendar year with the first test performed within 6 months after this permit is issued.
 If two consecutive annual test results are each less than 75% of the standard (0.15 gr/dscf corrected to 12% CO2), no further testing is required for that boiler during the term of the permit.
 Consecutive annual tests must be separated by at least 6 months, but not more than 18 months.

-Unless otherwise specified by permit condition or Department approved source test plan, hogged fuel boiler compliance source tests must be performed as follows:
+Unless otherwise specified by permit condition or DEQ approved source test plan, hogged fuel boiler compliance source tests must be performed as follows:

 at least 90% of the design capacity for new or modified equipment;